simplisambo/NonviolentHangman/README.md

 # NonviolentHangman
-A simple hangman game to play against the computer or a human
+A simple hangman game that doesn't hang people for being bad at spelling.